mr4tt/zotbot/README.md

 - [Feynman's Nobel Ambition](https://www.asc.ohio-state.edu/kilcup.1//262/feynman.html)

 - [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)

-- [Los Angeles Is a Fantastic Walking City.
-No, Really.](https://www.nytimes.com/2023/03/07/magazine/los-angeles-walking-rosecrans-avenue.html) - A stroll down Rosecrans Avenue is not a pleasure.
-But it does offer a 27-mile canvas of the city’s vastness and its diverse communities coexisting.

 - [Unbundling Tools for Thought](https://borretti.me/article/unbundling-tools-for-thought) - Disparate thoughts on personal information management after traversing the hype cycle.